Dr. Christina Vallgren

-Director of Fongit (Switzerland's premier innovation incubator), a successful entrepreneur who is currently acting as board of director at several successful start-ups.
+Director of Fongit (Switzerland's premier innovation incubator), a successful entrepreneur who is currently acting as director at several successful start-ups.

 Prof. Rolf Lewensohn, M.D.
 Ph.D.

 Prof. Rolf Lewensohn, M.D., Ph.D. serves as Senior Consultant at the department of Oncology, Karolinska University Hospital.
 Prof. Lewensohn is the Founder of Oncopeptides AB.
 He has a scientific background in DNA repair and apoptotic signaling in cancer, related to cancer therapy.
 He has published over 110 scientific publications within the cancer field.
 He serves as a Director of Karolinska Clinical Biomics Centre.
 He serves as a member of the scientific board of several funding bodies e.g. the Swedish Cancer Society, the Stockholm Cancer Society and King Gustav V’s Jubilee fund.

 Serial entrepreneur with 15+ years of experience.
 Currently CEO and founder of Eliq AB (a software company that helps utilities to engage their customers by providing rich energy insights tools to consumers.
 The company is based between Gothenburg, Sweden and London, UK.).
 Founder of Acosense (acoustic spectroscopy sensor technology).
 Expertise: Business development, market strategy